matteosotil/gossiper/README.md

 # Gossiper

-At [Bloobirds](https://bloobirds.com), Java, Spring Framework and distributed systems are two core technologies which the development team deals with every day.
+At [Bloobirds](https://bloobirds.com) development team technologies like Java, Spring Framework and distributed systems are truly core and ones we deal with them daily.
+As part of our constant training we've built a challenge on those

-As part of our constant training we've built a challenge on those technologies: Gossiper.
+technologies: Gossiper.

 ## What does it do?